'Our beautiful tama has passed away': Tragedy at South Auckland school

-A student has died at a South Auckland school this morning following a medical incident.
+A student has died at a South Auckland school following a medical incident.

 A spokesperson at Kia Aroha College confirmed the medical incident to the Herald around 11am as teachers were entering an emergency meeting to discuss the situation.